The genealogy of branching Brownian motion with absorption: Branching Brownian motion in a strip

 We begin by bounding the first term in (\ref{Z2terms}).
-By Lemma \ref{stripdensity}, for all $x, y \in [0, K]$ we have
+By Lemma \ref {stripdensity}, for all $x, y \in[0, K]$ we have

-where we are using that $1 - \mu^2/2 - \pi^2/2K^2 \leq 0$.
-The assumption $t \geq C_1 K^2$ ensures that the error term from Lemma \ref{stripdensity} can be bounded by a constant (throughout the proof, we allow the value of $C$ to change from line to line).
+where we are using that $1 - \mu^2/2 - \pi^2/2K^2 \leq0$.
+The assumption $t \geq C_1 K^2$ ensures that the error term from Lemma \ref {stripdensity} can be bounded by a constant (throughout the proof, we allow the value of $C$ to change from line to line).
 Note that

-Here we are using that $\mu > 0$ and that $C$ may depend on $\mu$.
-Now using (\ref{qtbound}) and (\ref{sineq}) and the bound $\sin(\pi y/K)^2 \leq 1$, we get
+Here we are using that $\mu> 0$ and that $C$ may depend on $\mu$.
+Now using (\ref{qtbound}) and (\ref{sineq}) and the bound $\sin(\pi y/K)^2 \leq1$, we get

 It remains to bound the second term in (\ref{Z2terms}).
 Recall that $v_t(x,y)$, defined in (\ref{vtdef}), denotes the density at time $t$ of Brownian motion started at $x$ and killed when it reaches $0$ or $K$.
-Note that where $G(x,y)$ is the Green's function in (\ref{Green}).
-Since $t \leq C_2/(1 - \mu^2/2)$, we also have for $s \leq t$,
+Note that